wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 This tutorial is intended to be approachable for teams without a great deal of programming expertise.
 While the WPILib library offers significant flexibility in the manner in which its state-space control features are implemented, closely following the implementation outlined in this tutorial should provide teams with a basic structure which can be reused for a variety of state-space systems.

-The full example is available in the state-space flywheel (`C++ <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibcExamples/src/main/cpp/examples/StateSpaceFlywheel/cpp/Robot.cpp>`__/`Java <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/statespaceflywheel/Robot.java>`__) and state-space flywheel system identification (`C++ <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibcExamples/src/main/cpp/examples/StateSpaceFlywheelSysId/cpp/Robot.cpp>`__/`Java <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/statespaceflywheelsysid/Robot.java>`__) example projects.
+The full example is available in the state-space flywheel /`Java <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/statespaceflywheel/Robot.java>`__/`C++ <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibcExamples/src/main/cpp/examples/StateSpaceFlywheel/cpp/Robot.cpp>`__) and state-space flywheel system identification (`Java <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/statespaceflywheelsysid/Robot.java>`__/`C++ <https://github.com/wpilibsuite/allwpilib/blob/40eae3ab109b8ebf3010b7cd29a8b4d7fde0a050/wpilibcExamples/src/main/cpp/examples/StateSpaceFlywheelSysId/cpp/Robot.cpp>`__) example projects.

-Why use state-space control?
+Why Use State-Space Control?
 ----------------------------

 TODO

 .. todo:: real explication.

-Modeling our flywheel
+Modeling Our Flywheel
 ---------------------

 The idea of modeling the :term:`dynamics` of physical systems using a system of equations is central to state-space control and modern control theory. :ref:`Recall <docs/software/advanced-controls/state-space/state-space-intro:What is state-space notation>` that continuous state-space systems are modeled using the following system of equations: